KTern/docs-center/docs/content/hanapedia/download-asset/_index.en.md

 type : "docs"
 ---

-### To downlaod the asset, follow the below mentioned steps:
+### To download the asset, follow the below mentioned steps:
 #### Step 1:
 Click on the download icon as (highlighted in below image).
 #### Step 2: